billvb/billvb.github.io/index.md

 <img id="my-photo" src="/resources/images/BB-10.jpg" />

 <br />
-The best way for one to reach me is through e-mail: [vanbesien@gmail.com](mailto:vanbesien@gmail.com)
+The best way for one to reach me is through e-mail: [vanbesien@gmail.com](mailto:vanbesien@gmail.com).
+I also have a [developer story on StackOverflow](http://stackoverflow.com/story/billvb).